tyduptyler13/MyEngine/README.md

 MyEngine
 ========

-This is a completely open source (MIT License) game engine written in C++14 and has a javascript scripting engine attached.
+Welcome to MyEngine, this is a completely open source (MIT License) game engine written in C++14 with Electron and Node.js attached for easy modding and UI design.

 I created this engine because I found a large lackluster of existing game engines and wasn't particularly impressed by the large cost on getting a mainstream engine.
 This engine is designed after some of the best (also open source) tools in the industry.
 This engine is special because it is designed to be extremely modular and extremely cross platform.
-The target operating systems should include unix based systems, windows, and browser technologies like emscripten and nacl.
-We will eventually support android and iphone but I have very little experience in either of those platforms but would like to learn.
+The target operating systems should include unix based systems, windows, and browser technologies like emscripten, ppapi, and eventually webassembly.
+Mobile support will come through web support but may eventually become native apps (currently this is limited by electron and nodejs being ported to mobile or the engine gaining more abstraction to support those platforms and simulate electron and nodejs support).

 __Graphics__: Completely portable graphics using SDL2.
 Different render classes can be written for every driver if someone wants that driver.
 The windows will be powered by Electron (desktop) and browsers (mobile).
 Electron/browsers will also power the UI allowing highly customizable UIs, which will be overlayed on the game.